lee2sman/cui_spring2021/week6/README.md

 We covered how to use Google fonts in a previous class.
 Remember that you must link to the font's stylesheet prior to your own stylesheet in the <head> section of your html page.

+## Workshop: Continuing Iterative Design Process

+##### Internal reviews

+This is done with your own team/collaborators.
+Fast, find your best goals.
+Not as favored as independent user interviews.

+##### User interviews

+Convene at least five interviewees.
+Ask them questions relating to the design brief.
+This is considered the most ideal approach to follow when it's feasible.

+Example questions:
+ - what challenges do they face?
+ - what do they already use to accomplish that task/activity?
+ - show them prototypes - what do they like/dislike about this plan?
+ - what similar programs do they like?
+ - what would they change?

+The goal is to gather research/data, then update your design brief.

+#### Usability Testing

+Now is the time to gather people to test your design.
+You'll let them interact with your prototype, by pressing, clicking, potentially "even Wizard of Oz" approaches like we learned about from David Reinfurt's test of the prototype Metrocard screens.

+Like our earlier co-designing session it's best to observe rather than engage in a back-and-forth conversation as you do not want to influence their actions.
+Ask questions to find out what the user likes, dislikes, finds intuitive, confusing, and whether it meets their needs.

+##### Refinement and Building

+Based on user usability testing you'll go back to the design and refine it.
+You made need to do more usability testing.

+Based on this work it's time to build the interface by translating your revised prototype into code.

+##### User Testing (and Refinement) Loop

+Like our earlier usability testing, after you've built the first version of the interface in code you'll need to test and observe its use.
+Based on this you will likely need to do successive layers of building, refinement and testing until you get to a final version everyone is happy with.

+##### Refinement and Building

+Based on user usability testing you'll go back to the design and refine it.
+You made need to do more usability testing.

+Based on this work it's time to build the interface by translating your revised prototype into code.

+##### User Testing (and Refinement) Loop

+Like our earlier usability testing, after you've built the first version of the interface in code you'll need to test and observe its use.
+Based on this you will likely need to do successive layers of building, refinement and testing until you get to a final version everyone is happy with.

+## Homework

+Read [An App Can Be A Home-Cooked Meal](https://www.robinsloan.com/notes/home-cooked-app/) by Robin Sloan.

+#### Week 2 (due Mar 17):

+- 1. Notes from your user usability testing of your prototype
+- 2. Your second refined version of your prototype
+- 3. Your programmed interface